aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/force-font-cache/_index.md

 ## Conclusion

-You’ve now learned how to **save PSD file** after forcing the font cache, ensuring that your PSD outputs render with the correct typefaces every time.
+You’ve now learned how to **save PSD with fonts** after forcing the font cache, ensuring that your PSD outputs render with the correct typefaces every time.
 This technique is a simple yet powerful part of **image processing optimization** and can be integrated into larger workflows that require reliable, high‑performance PSD manipulation.

 ---

-**Last Updated:** 2025-12-01
+**Last Updated:** 2026-04-12
 **Tested With:** Aspose.PSD for Java 24.12 (latest at time of writing)
 **Author:** Aspose